 In this course, we will attempt to gain an understanding of some of the most complex poetry in German in the 20th century.
 At least two of the poets we will study, Rainer Maria Rilke and Paul Celan, have made it into the canon of what some call "world literature."
 Our approach will be theoretical in that we will start with a seminal work in German aesthetics, Nietzsche's "Birth of Tragedy," and throughout the semester we will discuss the poems side by side with philosophical and critical essays on the poems in question.
 German 20th-century poetry has resonated in extraordinary ways with writers in theoretically and philosophically oriented criticism.
 Theoretical work we will discuss in this course will include Martin Heidegger's essays "What are Poets for?" and "Language," Hans Georg Gadamer's essays on Rilke and Celan, Werner Hamacher's "The Second of Inversion," Adorno's "The Lyric and Society" and Paul de Man's "Tropes (Rilke)."
 In addition to Rilke and Celan, we will study poems by Else Lasker-Schüler, Stefan George, Georg Trakl, Gertrud Kolmar and Gottfried Benn.
 The readings will open up perspectives on the central aspects of criticism on poetry, namely the relationship between philosophical thought and poetry, the relationship between poetry and language, the problem of self-reference, and questions of history and memory.
 This course is taught in English translation.
 No prerequisite.
 Generally offered every three years.

 This course will examine the construction of national identity through the medium of film.
 For Germany, which historically looked to its writers to define its national identity, film became a very important medium for expressing this goal.
 In addition to a basic understanding of the terms and methods used in the formal description of film, this course provides students with the sociohistorical background to be able to understand and evaluate the role that films played in both shaping and reflecting German cultural ideals from the early 20th century through the present.
 The majority of films viewed in this course will represent three distinct historical epochs: (1) the Weimar period, which produced some of the greatest silent films ever made, such as "Nosferatu," "The Golem," "Dr. Caligari" and "Dr. Mabuse" (2) the Nazi period, which resulted in the artistically unequaled propaganda film "The Triumph of the Will," as well as examples of Hollywood-inspired Nazi propaganda films such as "Jew Süss;" and (3) the post-World War II period, for which we will view films made by members of the New German Cinema, like Fassbinder's "The Marriage of Maria Braun," Werner Herzog's "Aguirre: The Wrath of God," and "Wings of Desire" by Wim Wenders.
 Finally, we will view a number of films that represent a reaction of sorts to the New German Cinema, such as the (anti-) war film "Das Boot," as well as recent works by female filmmakers such as Margarethe von Trotta ("Rosenstraße"), Dorris Dörrie ("Men") and Vaness Jopp ("Forget America").
-No prerequisite.
 This course is taught in English translation.
+Students majoring in Film should contact the department chair regarding counting this course toward their major.
 No prerequisite.
 Generally offered every three years.

 In this course, we will explore a wide array of topics in contemporary German culture to provide advanced students with the opportunity to strengthen their abilities to write, read and speak German.
 Topics may include the impact of reunification on contemporary Germany, religious life and popular music.
-Textbooks and/or articles from the current press in German-speaking countries, films, other media and websites may provide material for conversation and composition.
+The students will read excerpts from two German books on German culture and identity: "Typisch Deutsch: Wie deutsch sind die Deutschen?" by Herman Bausinger and "Die deutsche Seele" by Thea Dorn and Richard Wagner.
+We will explore the topics of migration and citizenship, as well.
 Students will develop fluency in German to perform linguistically and culturally appropriate tasks.
 The composition component will seek to improve the ability to write clearly and coherently in German.
 To foster these goals, the course also will provide a review of advanced grammatical structures.
 This course can be repeated for credit up to 1.0 unit.
 Prerequisite: GERM 213Y–214Y or equivalent.
 Offered every fall semester.

 This course is designed as an introduction to the study of German literature and culture beginning with the earliest writings by the Germanic tribes in the early Middle Ages and going through 1900.
 Students will gain a greater understanding of German literary history and of related social and philosophical trends.
 Other central goals include practice in the close reading of texts and acquiring a basic German vocabulary to do so.
 We will read samples from various genres — drama, prose, and lyric poetry.
 Authors and works to be studied may include the "Hildebrandslied," Walther von der Vogelweide, Martin Luther, Immanuel Kant, Ludwig Tieck, Georg Büchner (including Werner Herzog's film rendition of Büchner's "Woyzeck"), Karl Marx, Louise Otto-Peters, Gerhard Hauptmann, Karl May and others.
 Prerequisite: GERM 213Y–214Y or equivalent.
 GERM 321 is recommended.